20centcroak/github-cheatsheet/cheatsheet.md

 6cf4f3a (HEAD -> featureZ) HEAD@{3}: checkout: moving from featureFromFirstCommit to featureZ
 dce055a HEAD@{4}: commit: add feature in fileA from first commit

-then, as done when creating a branch poitning on a specific, we can recreate a branch:
+then, as done when creating a branch pointing on a specific, we can recreate a branch:

     git checkout -b featureFromFirstCommitRetrieved a0e0982
 >Switched to a new branch 'featureFromFirstCommitRetrieved'